 10 Best Internships for High School Students

-If you are a determined high school student, you should consider doing an internship.
-Internships in high school are a good idea because they showcase your ability to supplement your theoretical knowledge with practical application - a skill that admission officers highly value!
+If you are an ambitious high school student, you should consider doing an internship.
+Internships in high school showcase your ability to supplement your theoretical knowledge with practical application—a skill that admission officers highly value!

-We have curated a list of the 11 best internships for high schoolers across the board.
+We have curated a list of the 10 best internships for high schoolers across the board.
 Each of these internships is prestigious and will be a great addition to any college application.
-We have included internships in various subjects - from aerospace engineering to journalism and even marine biology.
+We have included internships in various subjects, from aerospace engineering to journalism and marine biology.

-If you would like to know more about internships in a specific subject area, you can take a look at our other pieces, where we cover opportunities in biology and marine biology, architecture, law, and psychology!
+If you would like to know more about internships in a specific subject area, you can take a look at our other pieces, where we cover opportunities in biology, marine biology, architecture, law, and psychology!

-Internships, especially those associated with prestigious companies and universities (e.g., NASA, Bank of America, Princeton, etc.) can help build your college admissions profile.
-Through an internship, you will benefit from real-world experience, and you can get a glimpse into potential future career trajectories!
+Internships, especially those associated with prestigious companies and universities (e.g., NASA, Bank of America, Princeton, etc.), can build your college admissions profile.
+Through an internship, you will benefit from real-world experience, and you can explore potential career trajectories!
 Additionally, pursuing an internship is a great opportunity to network with peers and mentors, which will be valuable for future opportunities and even letters of recommendation.

 We have used 2 criteria to determine which internships are the best:

-• Prestige - How prestigious is the host organization?
-Internships that are associated with prestigious organizations such as NASA or Princeton are highly valued as they are more credible.
+Prestige - How prestigious is the host organization?
+Internships associated with prestigious organizations such as NASA or Princeton are highly valued as they are more credible.

-• Selectivity - We have used selectivity as an important factor, as gaining admission into a highly selective program shows your academic capabilities.
-Moreover, attending these internships will set you apart from the rest of the college applicants!
+Selectivity - We have used selectivity as an important factor, as gaining admission into a highly selective program shows your academic capabilities.
+Attending these internships will set you apart from other college applicants!

 The AI Internship Program by Veritas AI is founded and run by Harvard graduate students.
 Through the 8-week internship, students have the opportunity to work with VC-backed startups on real-world AI/ML projects.
 Students work directly with mentors from Harvard, Wharton, Google, Microsoft, McKinsey & Company, and more.
 This program is a great opportunity for students who have prior experience with AI/ML and are looking to gain real-world exposure to a career in the field.
 Students get a chance to network with industry professionals, work closely with company leadership, and receive a letter of completion from the company at the end of the internship.
 You can learn more about the program here and apply here.